richardvenneman/appsignal-docs/source/appsignal/gdpr.html.md

 #### Filtering options for parameters and session data

-We have had filtering options for _parameters_ for a long time already, but in our documentation ([Ruby](/ruby/configuration/parameter-filtering.html) / [Elixir](/elixir/configuration/parameter-filtering.html)) we now stress the importance with regard to GDPR.
-Our filtering options allow customers to send parameters or session data to AppSignal without exposing personal data, by replacing that data with `[FILTERED]`.
-Alternatively, a customer can choose to not send any parameters at all.
+We've had filtering options for _parameters_ for a long time already, but in our documentation ([Ruby](https://docs.appsignal.com/ruby/configuration/parameter-filtering.html) / [Elixir](https://docs.appsignal.com/elixir/configuration/parameter-filtering.html)) we now stress the importance with regard to GDPR.

+The latest Ruby gem and Elixir package releases expand this filtering feature to session data too.
+It allows customers to send parameters to AppSignal without exposing personal data, by replacing that data with `[FILTERED]`.
+Alternatively, a customer can choose to not send any parameters or session data at all.

 Data is filtered before being sent to AppSignal.